Minimax formula for the replica symmetric free energy of deep restricted Boltzmann machines: Introduction

 The rest of the paper is organised as follows.
 We finish the introduction discussing the connection of our work with the existing literature.
-The proof of Theorem \ref{TH:minmax} along with the ones of few auxiliary statements is given in the next section.
+In Section \ref{sect:GL} we prove a number of auxiliary statements, which basically extend the so-call Guerra-Latala lemma.
+Then the proof of Theorem \ref{TH:minmax} is given in the Section \ref{sect:proof}.
 We generalise the optimisation procedure earlier introduced in \cite{NN,bip} to achieve the $\min\max$ formula for the RS free energy of respectively Gaussian-Bernoulli and Bernoulli-Bernoulli RBMs.
 This optimisation is tricky: after a convenient change of coordinates, we avoid dealing with the Hessian of $\RS(q)$, which turns out to be complicated, and proceed with an iterative nested optimisation of one variable at a time.
-To do so, a crucial tool will be some extensions of the so-called Guerra-Latala Lemma \cite{sum-rules,Tal}.
+To do so we will crucially make use of some extensions of the so-called Guerra-Latala Lemma \cite{sum-rules,Tal}.